 (metabonomics) are powerful approaches to identifying proteins and metabolites involved in

-investigate the effect of the presence of a BRCA1/2 mutation and aid in the identification
+the effect of the presence of a BRCA1/2 mutation and aid in the identification of new

 The target population is a group of 850 males who carry a known pathogenic mutation in the